Add your promotional text...

 Is therapeutic tremoring safe for everyone?

-Most can safely enjoy standard Shaking Medicine sessions, but those with severe conditions should start extra gentle and book a personalised coaching session.
+Most can safely enjoy Shaking Medicine, but those with severe conditions should start extra gentle and consider booking personalised coaching sessions.
 Consult a doctor if needed.
 Read above for full details.

 How do I avoid overwhelm during therapeutic tremoring?

-Use titration, pausing frequently, and integrating your session regularly to respect your nervous system capacity.
+Use titration, pausing frequently, grounding, and integrating your session regularly to respect your nervous system capacity.

 What’s the difference between Shaking Medicine and TRE?

-Shaking Medicine, founded by Dr. Keith Motes, uses spiritual & scientific aspects, creative sequencing, and explores therapeutic tremoring all over the body in shapes ranging from standing, all fours belly, side, and back, while TRE, founded by Dr. David Berceli, focuses on a 7 step process and 1 main tremor shape making it more militaristic and mainstream focused.
+Shaking Medicine, founded by Dr. Keith Motes, uses spiritual & scientific aspects, creative sequencing, and explores therapeutic tremoring all over the body in shapes ranging from standing, all fours belly, side, and back, while TRE, founded by Dr. David Berceli, uses purely a scientific lens with a 5 step warm up process before going into one main tremoring shape as the 6th step making TRE more linear and mainstream focused.
+Check out our SM & TRE blog to learn more.

 How often should I practice therapeutic tremoring?

-Most can practice 2-5 standard sessions weekly; sensitive individuals should start with 1-2 shorter sessions and consider personalised coaching.
+Most can practice 2-5 standard sessions weekly; sensitive individuals should start with much less and maybe even preliminary embodiment to build their capacity to start exploring it.